jgibo/opentelemetry-js/experimental/packages/exporter-trace-otlp-http/README.md

 ## Fork Changes

 This is a fork of the upstream.
 The fork adds fetch support into exporter-trace-otlp-http and supporting packages.
-The fork repo is https://github.com/jgibo/opentelemetry-js, and the changes were originally authored by https://github.com/sugi in his fork https://github.com/sugi/opentelemetry-js.
+The fork repo is https://github.com/jgibo/opentelemetry-js, branch service-worker-support.
+The changes were originally authored by https://github.com/sugi in his fork https://github.com/sugi/opentelemetry-js.

+Fetch support is automatically detected by the exporter, and chosen if xhr and beacon are not availeable in the environment (which is the case in a service worker), no changes are required to application code.

+Note, the most recent merge of upstream main into service-worker-support branch was on Feb 11 2024, so this change is likely missing a few updates that have been released to the upstream since then.

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]